What Is Fluoride?

 - Too much fluoride can discolor or stain your teeth long-term.

-- Especially between 1-and-a-half and 3-years-old, children do not fully understand the act of brushing teeth.
-Thus, usually the child swallows toothpaste, increasing their maximum daily dose of fluoride.
+- Especially between 1-and-a-half and three years old, children do not fully understand the act of brushing teeth.
+Thus, usually, the child swallows toothpaste, increasing their maximum daily dose of fluoride.
 For that reason, introduce fluoride toothpaste later for your child.

-The optimal levels of fluoride in water is 0.7 parts per million (1 ppm).
-This is equivalent to 0.7 milligrams of fluoride in 1 liter of water.
-This measure is controversial, and it is not accepted in all countries.
-Try not to exceed the recommended amount.
+The ideal fluoride concentration in water is 0.7 parts per million (1 ppm).
+This amounts to 0.7 milligrams of fluoride per liter of water.

-- Promotes “remineralization” and facilitates entry into the structure of calcium and phosphate ions.
-This is because the fluoride holds a negative charge and attracts calcium and phosphate with a positive direction.
+- It promotes “remineralization” and facilitates entry into the structure of calcium and phosphate ions.
+This is because the fluoride holds a negative charge and attracts calcium and phosphate positively.

 - It has antibacterial properties that attack the bacteria colonizing on the tooth surface.

-- Fluoride helps where there is a deficit in calcium and Vitamin D. It helps treat osteoporosis and solidifies bones.
+- Fluoride helps with a deficit in calcium and Vitamin D. It helps treat osteoporosis and solidifies bones.

-- In case a person requires special oral care, fluoride treatments are even more valuable.
-Any person who wears braces must also receive fluoride treatments regularly.
+- Fluoride treatments are even more valuable if a person requires special oral care.
+For example, anyone who wears braces must also regularly receive fluoride treatments.
 In turn, this can impede bacteria from getting stuck beneath the wires.

 10 Fluoride Facts

+FACT #2: Anyone can practice fluoridation.
 The United States was the first country to fluoridate its water.
-They consider it one of the “top 10 public health achievements of the 20th century.”
-Few other countries do the same.
-However, other developed countries instead of add fluoride to products such as salt and milk.
+The Centers for Disease Control and Prevention considers it one of the “top 10 public health achievements of the 20th century.”

 - Brain damage